Skip to main content

 One of the biggest challenges for mall designers and tenants in this era was balance: creating a walkable, indoor experience that felt both convenient and varied.
 In 1989, Factoria Square delivered just that, offering a mix of big-box reliability and neighborhood accessibility.

-Then vs. now: Factoria Square mall to Marketplace at Factoria
+Then vs. now: Factoria Square to Marketplace at Factoria

 • Safeway is now Amazon Fresh